 BELTON—Demetrio Salazar recognizes serving in a small church with limited resources not only demands perseverance, but also people who place their hope entirely on God.

 Salazar began serving Primera Iglesia Bautista of Belton in 2003 as a member of the church before the congregation asked him to become associate pastor, working alongside Pastor Eliseo Arriaga.
-When the U.S. Air Force transferred Arriaga to a new post in 2014, Primera Iglesia Bautista called Salazar as pastor.
+When Arriaga retired from the pastorate in 2014, Primera Iglesia Bautista called Salazar as pastor.

 Through the years, Salazar’s vision of serving others in response to Christ’s calling remains the same, he said.